 In 2008, with funding from the federal MFP demonstration, the Department of State Health Services and Department of Aging and Disability Services partnered to create a MFP Behavioral Health Pilot, integrating mental health and substance abuse services into the existing standard HCBS benefit.
-Adults who have lived in nursing facilities for at least three months, meet nursing facility medical criteria and have a serious mental illness or a behavioral health condition with serious functional impairment are eligible for the pilot.
-The pilot uses cognitive adaptation training to help people establish daily routines, build social skills, make environmental modifications, and ultimately, gain increased independence.
-It also includes substance use services such as individual counseling, group therapy and referral to community programs to help individuals maintain sobriety in the community.
-Critically, the pilot makes these services available to participants for up to six months prior to transition (i.e., while the participant is in the nursing facility) and up to one year after community transition.
-These services are in addition to the ongoing HCBS that all participants receive.
-Over the course of the pilot, additional features have been added to address unmet needs, such as enhanced relocation services and limited case management.
+Adults who lived in nursing facilities for at least three months, met nursing facility medical criteria, and had a serious mental illness or a behavioral health condition with serious functional impairment were eligible for the pilot.
+The pilot used cognitive adaptation training to help individuals establish daily routines, build social skills, make environmental modifications, and ultimately, gain increased independence.
+It also included substance use services such as individual counseling, group therapy and referral to community programs to help individuals maintain sobriety in the community.
+Critically, the pilot made these services available to participants for up to six months prior to transition (i.e., while the participant was in the nursing facility) and up to one year after community transition.
+These services were provided in addition to the ongoing HCBS that all participants receive.
+Over the course of the pilot, additional features were added to address unmet needs, such as enhanced relocation services and limited case management.

-As of Fall 2017, 454 individuals have transitioned into the community under the pilot.
-Sixty-eight percent of all pilot participants and 72 percent of those who had completed the full year of pilot services remained in the community.
-To date, the pilot has saved the state's Medicaid program \$24.5 million.42
+As of fall 2017, 454 individuals hade transitioned into the community under the pilot, saving the state's Medicaid program \$24.5 million.
+46 Sixty-eight percent of all pilot participants and 72 percent of those who had completed the full year of pilot services remained in the community.

-As MFP funding ends, Texas plans to: (1) continue supporting the transition of individuals from nursing facilities to community settings; (2) create a statewide technical assistance program for evidence-based practices, such as cognitive adaptation training; and (3) establish policies and processes and engage stakeholders to foster inclusion of mental health self-direction in the state's managed care system-all intended to further increase the use of HCBS.
+As MFP funding ends, Texas has continued supporting the transition of individuals with serious mental illness from nursing facilities to community settings by creating a statewide training and technical assistance program for evidence-based practices, such as cognitive adaptation training, and fostering inclusion of mental health self-direction in the state's managed care system through a performance improvement project.47

 Arizona and Texas Leverage Federal and State Funding and Private Sector Development to Provide Housing Supports to Individuals with Disabilities Exiting Institutions.
 States recognize that securing affordable, accessible, and integrated housing is one of the most difficult barriers in achieving state rebalancing goals.
-Both Arizona and Texas are among those recently launching initiatives to assist individuals to transition from institutions to living at home or in group settings.
-Both states received grants from the U.S. Department of Housing and Urban Development (HUD) Section 811 Supportive Housing for Persons with Disabilities program to fund rental assistance for eligible beneficiaries to live in the community and have collaborated across agencies and the private sector to develop additional housing supports.43
+Both Arizona and Texas are among those recently launching such initiatives to assist individuals to transition from institutions to living at home or in group settings.
+Both states received grants from the U.S. Department of Housing and Urban Development (HUD) Section 811 Supportive Housing for Persons with Disabilities Project Rental Assistance (PRA) program to fund rental assistance for eligible beneficiaries to live in the community, and they have collaborated across agencies and the private sector to develop additional housing supports.48